-If you find temporary or part-time work with a new employer, the good news is that you are still eligible for unemployment benefits.
-You still should continue to look for full-time work (if your unemployment claim is based on full-time work), but if you do not look for full-time work, you may be ineligible for unemployment benefits.
+If you find a temp job or part-time job with a new employer, the good news is that you are still eligible to collect unemployment benefits.
+You still should continue to look for full-time work (if your unemployment claim is based on full-time work), but if you do not look for full-time work or a temp job, you may be ineligible for unemployment benefits.

 Whether you are working less than full-time or part-time, you must report your weekly gross wages when you claim your benefits.
 The wages you report will be subtracted from your Partial Benefit Rate.
 The Partial Benefit Rate is 20% higher than your weekly benefit rate.
 Since you are now working for UNIFORCE and can still collect unemployment, you actually earn more than your weekly benefit rate.
 (Read below for more information about weekly benefit rates).

 For example, if your weekly benefit rate is $200, your Partial Benefit Rate is $240 (20% higher than $200).
 If you earn $50 during a week, you would receive $190 in unemployment benefits ($240 – $50 = $190).

 The Truth About Unemployment Benefits.